 Aims

-In radiotherapy trials normal tissue effects (NTE) are important endpoints, and it is pertinent to ask whether patient reported outcomes (PRO) could replace clinical and/or photographic assessments.
+In radiotherapy trials normal tissue effects (NTE) are important endpoints, and it is pertinent to ask whether patient reported outcome measures (PROMs) could replace clinical and/or photographic assessments.
 Data from the START breast radiotherapy trials are examined.

 Materials and Methods

-NTEs in the treated breast were recorded by i) annual clinical assessments, ii) photographs at 2 and 5 years, iii) PRO at 6 months, 1, 2 and 5 years following radiotherapy.
+NTEs in the treated breast were recorded by i) annual clinical assessments, ii) photographs at 2 and 5 years, iii) PROMs at 6 months, 1, 2 and 5 years following radiotherapy.
 Hazard ratios for the radiotherapy schedules were compared.
 Measures of agreement of assessments at 2 and 5 years tested concordance.

 Results

-PRO were available at 2 and/or 5 years for 1939 women, of whom 1870 had clinical and 1444 had photographic assessments.
+PROMs were available at 2 and/or 5 years for 1939 women, of whom 1870 had clinical and 1444 had photographic assessments.
 All methods were sensitive to the dose difference between schedules.
-Patients reported higher prevalence than clinicians or photographs (p<0.001 for most NTEs).
+Patients reported higher prevalence for all NTE endpoints than clinicians or photographs (p<0.001 for most NTEs).
 Concordance was generally poor; weighted kappa at 2 years ranged from 0.05 (telangiectasia) to 0.21 (shrinkage and oedema).
-Percentage agreement was lowest between PRO and photographic assessments of change in breast appearance (38%).
+Percentage agreement was lowest between PROMs and photographic assessments of change in breast appearance (38%).

 Conclusions

-All 3 methods produced similar conclusions for the comparison of trial schedules.
-Concordance between the methods on an individual patient basis was low, but this does not prevent PRO and photographs being considered as the primary measures of NTE in future radiotherapy trials.
+All 3 methods produced similar conclusions for the comparison of trial schedules, despite low concordance between the methods on an individual patient basis.,Careful consideration should be given to the different contributions of the measures of NTE in future radiotherapy trials.

 Keywords: breast radiotherapy, normal tissue effects, patient-reported outcomes